-• Other format: Homework is to be typewritten (font 12) unless noted otherwise by the instructor; Include at the beginning of the problem, the problem statement and any diagrams given as well as any additional diagram needed to solve the problem. then show the solution.
+Homework, articles review, and paper in this class are the minimum assignments considered adequate to achieve basic proficiency of course material.
+Homework will be discussed in class.
+When doing the homework, specify date, name, course, and problem number at top of each page.
+Each problem is to be started on a new page.
+Include at the beginning of the problem, the problem statement and any diagrams given as well as any additional diagram needed to solve the problem.
+Then show solution.
 If calculations are required, all calculations should show two (2) significant figures for intermediate values calculated.
 Final answer should be rounded to two (2) significant figures unless all data is greater than three (3) significant figures.
+Then use minimum number of significant figures dictated by problem (greater than 3).
 When establishing elevations or distances for design drawing, answers must be in hundreds of a foot or thousands of a meter.